[UPDATED] Mother of beheaded toddler says suspect was never violent - Trinidad and Tobago Newsday

 [UPDATED] Mother of beheaded toddler says suspect was never violent

-Police reports say the mother and a male relative were involved in an altercation at their home on Fifth Street, Arouca on Monday night.
+Police reports say the mother and a male relative were involved in an altercation at their home on Fifth Street, Arouca in the night on April 8.

 She escaped and went to the nearby Arouca Police Station to report the incident.